Personal Corporation Errors & Omissions Coverage

 However, not all corporations are the same; some, depending on their ownership structure, may not qualify for personal corporation coverage, and would therefore require separate corporate coverage.

-Please refer to the master policy wording for actual policy definitions and for business activities covered
+Please refer to the master policy wording for actual policy definitions and for business activities covered.

-If your corporation isn’t eligible to be added as an additional insured, your firm has limited protection under your agent’s E&O coverage.
+If your corporation isn’t eligible to be added as an additional insured, your entity has limited protection under your agent’s E&O coverage.
 In fact, the coverage for your firm is limited to “vicarious liability,” provided you’ve declared your firm on your agent’s E&O insurance application.

 What is “vicarious liability”?

 In Common Law and under the Civil Code, the doctrine of vicarious liability establishes that in an employer-employee or agency-agent relationship, the employer or agency may be held liable for the conduct of its employees, without proving actual negligence.

 However, should a claim be brought against your entity alleging negligence (“direct” liability), such as allegations of negligent hiring, negligent supervision or training, your agent’s E&O policy won’t respond to defend your entity because this does not constitute vicarious liability.
 Neither will the policies carried by any of your employed or contracted agents respond for direct liability allegations.
 Also, where a licensed agent has left the entity, or where the agent has failed to maintain individual E&O coverage, and a suit is brought against the entity alleging negligence on the part of the former employee, your entity could be called upon by the courts to respond.
 Under these circumstances and many other situations, your agent’s E&O policy won’t respond to protect your entity.
 Any legal expenses or court awards would be borne entirely by your entity.

 If your corporation is ineligible to be covered as an Additional Insured, we recommend consideration of a separate corporate E&O policy.
 For more information, please consult our Corporate E&O Application Form or contact us at email@example.com.